RachelRamirez/NPS/inst/apps/simpleplot/instructions.md

 The intent of the NPS package is to allow a user to explore the original National Park Service acoustic geospatial dataset and the cleaned NPS data according to assumptions/imputations.

+# Choose points from the plot.
+ The first step is to look at the plot and select some data.
+Then look at the points in the data table tab, or look at the points from the map tab. (this will take  a minute)   Or just look at the parallel plot.
+You can reorder the order of the parallel plot axes.
+You can change the axes by using the same plot tools to the left.

 ## NPS Variables